intel/QAT_Engine/README.md

     with '/build' appended.
 You only need to specify this parameter if the driver library files have been built somewhere other than the default.

+--with-multibuff_install_dir=/path/to/ifma_buid
+    Specify the path of the built Intel(R) IFMA Mutibuffer library.
+This path is needed in order to link to the IFMA Mutibuffer library.
+    The default if not specified is to use the standard installation path which is '/usr/local/lib'.
+You only need to specify this parameter if the IFMA library files have been built somewhere other than the default.

 --enable-qat_contig_mem/--disable-qat_contig_mem
     Enable/Disable compiling against the qat_contig_mem driver supplied within QAT Engine when using the Intel(R) QAT Driver HW Version 1.6.
 It can also be